igemsoftware2017/NCTU_Formosa/predict model/README.md

 Prediction software
 ========
-This is a code about our antifungal prediction model.
+These are codes about our antifungal prediction model.

 ## It contains two parts , SCM model and the SCM_color.